ktatar/latent-timbre-synthesis/README.md

 2- The run folder message box under "Drop Run Folder"

 3- "set previous audio files again" message box in the Python Audio section

+# The Rest...
+Training instructions and an example dataset is upcoming in the following days...